ziadiab/retail-merchandising-inventory-intelligence-dashboard-in-your-shoe/README.md

 - At Risk
 - Dead Stock

-using business rules implemented in Power BI.
+Using business rules implemented in Power BI.

 ### Key Insights